Frederick M. Hess: Current work

-In 2021, Washingtonian magazine named Hess one of Washington’s ten most influential figures in education.
-In 2022, Hess was again named by Washingtonian Magazine as one of Washington DC’s 25 most influential people shaping education policy.
-In 2022, an analysis found that Hess, of the education researchers at the nation’s major think tanks, had the most scholarly influence.
+In 2021, Washingtonian magazine named Hess one of Washington's ten most influential figures in education.
+In 2022, 2023, 2024, and 2025, Hess was again named by Washingtonian Magazine as one of Washington DC's most influential people shaping education policy.
+In 2022, an analysis found that Hess, of all the education researchers at the nation's major think tanks, had the most scholarly influence.

 Personal

 Hess lives in Arlington, Virginia with his wife and their two sons.